How to Install Telnet on Debian 13, 12 and 11

 Install Telnet on Debian

-Start with a package index refresh so APT sees the current Debian package set before you install the client or the legacy server components.
+Refresh the package index so APT sees the current Debian package set before you install the client or the legacy server components.

-These commands use sudo for package management and service changes.
+The install and service commands use sudo for package management and privileged changes.
 If your account does not have sudo access yet, follow the guide to add a user to sudoers on Debian first.

 The package choice is simple once you separate client-side testing from a legacy inbound Telnet service.